-2023 Target Cash Incentives
+2024 Target Cash Incentives

 The Remuneration Committee sets a target cash incentive for each Named Executive Officer annually.
 The target cash incentive represents a percentage of each Named Executive Officer's base salary.
-When setting the target cash incentive for each Named Executive Officer, the Remuneration Committee considers Meridian's recommendations, the median target cash incentives for the Comparator Group, relevant survey data, and - in the case of Named Executive Officers other than the CEO - the recommendations of the CEO.
-The target cash incentive for each Named Executive Officer varies depending on a wide range of factors, including competitive conditions for the Named Executive Officer's position within the Comparator Group and in the broader employment market, as well as the Named Executive Officer's performance, level of responsibility, and experience.
+When setting the target cash incentive for each Named Executive Officer, the Remuneration Committee considers Meridian's recommendations, the median target cash incentives for the Comparator Group, relevant survey data, and - in the case of Named Executive Officer's other than the CEO - the recommendations of the CEO.
+The target cash incentive for each Named Executive Officer's position within the Comparator Group and in the broader employment market, as well as the Named Executive Officer's performance, level of responsibility, and experience.